How to Avoid Costly Lawsuits from Unexpected NuGet License Agreements

 How to Expand your Existing Policy

-In theory, it's easy to add NuGet packages into your existing third-party software policy.
+In theory, it’s easy to add NuGet packages to your existing third-party software policy.

 Just do as you always do: ask for permission to use the package.
 As part of that process, the license agreement will be checked by an authorized person within the company, like a team lead, the legal department, or even the CEO.